-But when men are won to Christ, women and families follow and stay!!!
+But when men are won to Christ, women and families usually follow and stay!!!

 Percentages of parents and other siblings saved through children who repented is only 3%.
 When ladies are saved only 17-20% of their husbands and children follow them spiritually;

 But when Men are born again 90-93% of their families come to Christ.
-So let’s focus on MEN tonight.
+So let’s focus on MEN now. (see brochure EV1 “New Life for MEN”).

 Men will not come to church or to a Bible study unless you personally build a relationship with them in some outdoors activity.